spendright/msd/README.rst

 This produces a file named ``msd.sqlite`` (you can change this with the ``-o`` switch).

-If you don't have the library installed (or are doing development), you can use ``python -m msd.cmd`` in place of ``msd``.
+If you don't have the library installed (e.g. for development), you can use ``python -m msd.cmd`` in place of ``msd``.